 Hjalmar Brismar, President of the Swedish National Commitee for the Molecular Biosciences 08-161015

 News of the department of cell and molecular biology

-Johansson’s and Elf’s groups report on new method in Nature Chemical Biology
+Johansson’s and Elf’s groups report on new method for tracking tRNA kinetics in live cells

 Lynn Kamerlin receives the 2018 The Svedberg Prize